TDStrasser/KookaBlockly-Reference/docs/source/lists.rst

 Create List With Item Repeated No. of Times
 -------------------------------------------

-This action block creates a new **List** with the left-hand socketed item repeated several times as specified by the number inserted into the right-hand socket.
+This action block creates a new **List** with the left-hand input item repeated several times as specified by the number inserted into the right-hand input.

 In this example, a variable called ``”list”`` is set to a **List** of the number ``“123”`` repeated ``5`` time, that is: ``[123, 123, 123, 123, 123]``.